spaceFlow-US/.github/profile/README.md

 ## Problem
 Base on Zumper, average room idle time is 42 days.

 Why that long?

-Because
+Because mismatch between tenant and landlord

 1. Even professional agent can conduct up to 10 room tours per week, not to mention landlords.
 2. Weekdays room tour is 9am - 5pm, but busy tenant are free after 7pm.
+3. Self tour is not popular due to trust issue.

 ## Solution
-Self tour
+Make  self tour popular

+How?

+Build the trust bwtween landlord and tenant in before-contract stage by technology:
+1. computer vision supervised for landlord
+2. tenant ID check
+3. tenant credit card registered

 ## How large the market?
 According to US Census Bureau, there are 24M individual landlord owned rental housing units.